jessety/pm2-installer/README.md

 # pm2-installer

-> Automate installing pm2 as a service on Windows, Linux, or Darwin
+`pm2-installer` is designed to automate installation of pm2 as a service, particularly on Windows, even in environments without Internet access.

-This project aims to automate installation of pm2 as a service, particularly on Windows.
-It is largely based on [this excellent gist](https://gist.github.com/maxfierke/a85ba9d717d6e121405c).
+### Windows Support

-## Details
+Setup on Windows is largely based on [this excellent gist](https://gist.github.com/maxfierke/a85ba9d717d6e121405c).

-There are a couple issues that make automated deployment of pm2 service installations difficult on Windows:
+There are a couple issues that make automated deployment of a pm2 service difficult on Windows:

 - Unlike on Linux, `pm2` has no built-in startup script support for Windows
 - The `npm` directory must be accessible to the Local Service user